nreinig3/anomaly-detection-capstone/README.md

 ## Results

 My transformer model successfully **met the project's primary goal, achieving &ge; 95% recall** in detecting anomalous defects on our internal test set.
-It significantly outperformed the parallel VAE and GAN approaches in identifying novel defect types, demonstrating the viability of a carefully engineered transformer for high-accuracy industrial anomaly detection.
+It outperformed the parallel VAE and GAN approaches in identifying novel defect types, demonstrating the viability of a carefully engineered transformer for high-accuracy industrial anomaly detection.

 **Generalization Challenge & Insight:**
-Performance was also evaluated on a separate, more challenging test set provided by the sponsor.
+Performance was also evaluated on a separate, more challenging holdout test set provided by the sponsor.
 While **anomaly recall remained high, the false positive rate increased**; many known "good" images were incorrectly flagged as anomalous.
 This suggests the model's training data, while accurate, lacked the full diversity of "good" images found across different manufacturing conditions.
-Since the model learns to flag any deviation from its training set as an anomaly, a representative dataset is critical for minimizing false positives.
+Since the model learns to flag any deviation from its training set as an anomaly, a truly representative dataset is critical for minimizing false positives.

 **Conclusion & Handoff:**
 Despite this challenge, the sponsor found the results **highly promising for future development**.
 To facilitate a smooth transition, I prepared the code for implementation by creating robust training, validation, and inference scripts, all thoroughly documented with clear comments and instructions.